 Legislation that calls for the minimum wage to increase to $15 by 2024 moved out of the Senate Labor Committee.

-A key state senator said that moving the bill to the committee with a fiscal note on its financial impact means it will not be considered until next year, Delaware Public Media reported.
+A key state senator said that moving the bill to the finance panel with a fiscal note on its financial impact means it will not be considered until next year, Delaware Public Media reported.
 Gov. John Carney also said the bill might come with unintended consequences.

 A coalition of business that included chambers of commerce, as well as hotel and restaurant associations sent alerts to members in efforts to oppose the bill.
 The nonprofit also joined in the effort.